William Daniel (judge): Personal life

 Daniel married twice.
 His first wife, Sarah Ann Warwick, brought as a dowry a house from her father John Marshall Warwick, as is noted in a modern historical marker on the site.
 He then lived at Point of Honor, now a city-owned national historic site in Lynchburg.
 Their son John Warwick Daniel (1842-1910), became known as the "Lame Lion of Lynchburg" due to his disability incurred as a Confederate soldier and political accomplishments, including promoting the Confederate "Lost Cause".
 She died after the birth of their daughter Sarah Ann Warwick Halsey (1845-1918).
-In 1850 Judge Daniel remarried, to Elizabeth Hannah Cabell (1811-1892), daughter of Judge William H. Cabell and prominent Richmond socialite, and built a house Rivermont for his bride across Blackwater Creek, but they had no children.
+In 1850 Judge Daniel remarried, to Elizabeth Hannah Cabell (1811-1892), daughter of Judge William H. Cabell and prominent Richmond socialite.
+Judge Daniel built a house (Rivermont) for his bride across Blackwater Creek, but they had no children.